Policy & Research/Policy Brief/News/Immigration/Legal Avenues

 Bipartisan and industry support for updating Schedule A

-Senators Hickenlooper (D-CO), Cramer (R-ND), Manchin (D-WV) and Rounds (R-SD) recently sent a letter calling on the Biden administration to update Schedule A. In the House, the bipartisan Select Committee on the Strategic Competition Between the United States and the Chinese Communist Party also called for regular updates to Schedule A as part of its strategic recommendations.
+In the 118th Congress, Senators Hickenlooper (D-CO), Cramer (R-ND), Manchin (D-WV) and Rounds (R-SD) sent a letter calling on the administration to update Schedule A. In the House, the bipartisan Select Committee on the Strategic Competition Between the United States and the Chinese Communist Party also called for regular updates to Schedule A as part of its strategic recommendations.
 And leading organizations in healthcare, immigration, and innovation, including FWD.us, have urged DOL to resume updating Schedule A.

 Policy experts have recommended different approaches for determining when and which occupations should be added, like using available government data to identify labor gaps at regular intervals, or creating permanent eligibility categories for U.S. STEM graduates and other workers who will earn high wages above the median salary for their occupation.
 These are smart, deeply researched proposals that can guide DOL’s efforts to modernize this tool.